redhat-scholars/istio-tutorial/readme.md

 ```

 ## Egress
-There are two examples of egress routing, one for httpbin.org and one for github
+There are two examples of egress routing, one for httpbin.org and one for github.
+Egress routes allow you to apply rules to how internal services interact with external APIs/services.

 #### Create HTTPBin Java App
 ```